philer/HTMLpaper/README.md

 Additionally, there is a very basic LaTeX style formatting option that let's you create pages that will look like and seemlessly integrate into LaTeX documents.
 See LaTeX's `pdfpages` package.

-This is mostly possible due to TeX's *Computer Modern* Font being available as a webfont.
-See [Using Computer Modern on the web](http://checkmyworking.com/cm-web-fonts/).
+Font files for LaTeX's Latin Modern as well as the original Computer Modern are included.
+The css will default to a system installed version of Latin Modern and fallback to the included Latin Modern webfont.
 You may also want to include [MathJax](http://www.mathjax.org) for displaying mathematical formula.

 ### Requirements